caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **flag_autopowerspec**
 --------------------------------------------------

-  Flags antennas based on drifts in the scan average of the auto correlation spectra per field.
+  Flags antennas based on drifts in the scan average of the auto-correlation spectra per field.
 This doesn't strictly require any calibration.
-It is also not field structure dependent, since it is just based on the DC of the field.
+It is also not field-structure dependent, since it is just based on the DC of the field.
 Compares scan to median power of scans per field per channel.
 Also compares antenna to median of the array per scan per field per channel.
 This should catch any antenna with severe temperature problems.

   **enable**

     *bool*, *optional*, *default = False*

-    Enable the flag_autopowerspec segment.
+    Enable the 'flag_autopowerspec' segment.

   **scan_to_scan_threshold**

     *int*, *optional*, *default = 3*

-    Threshold for flagging in sigma above the rest of the scans per field per channel.
+    Threshold for flagging (in sigma) above the rest of the scans per field per channel.

   **antenna_to_group_threshold**

     *int*, *optional*, *default = 5*

-    Threshold for flagging in sigma above array median power spectra per scan per field per channel.
+    Threshold for flagging (in sigma) above array median-power spectra per scan per field per channel.

   **column**